Richard Shaw Brown

 Richard Shaw "Rick" Brown (born April 26, 1947) is an American musician and gemologist.
-He is perhaps best known for being the lead singer, harmonica player, and co-songwriter of psychedelic rock group The Misunderstood throughout the 1960s.
+He is perhaps best known for being the lead singer, harmonica player and co-songwriter of the psychedelic rock group The Misunderstood throughout the 1960s.

-Richard Brown is currently working as a gemologist and Jewelry designer in Bangkok, Thailand, for Astral Gemstone Talismans, a brand known for creating fine gems-jewelry based on the Navaratna belief in Jyotish.
+Richard Brown is working as a gemologist and jewellery designer in Bangkok and Thailand, for Astral Gemstone Talismans, a brand known for creating fine gems-jewelry based on the Navaratna belief in Jyotish.

 Band

 A review by Terrascope stated, "The Misunderstood were one of the most innovative and enigmatic bands of the Sixties and one of the psychedelic era's best loved groups."
 Brown's most well-known songs, "I Can Take You To The Sun" and "Children of the Sun", are considered psychedelic music classics.
-While working successfully with the band in London, the group broke up when Brown was drafted by the US Army to go to Vietnam.
-However, being opposed to the war, he escaped from boot camp and left the country for India, where he was a fugitive for 12 years.
+While working with the band in London, the group broke up when Brown was drafted by the US Army to go to Vietnam.
+He escaped from boot camp and left the country for India, where he was a fugitive for 12 years.
 Creem magazine, in a September 2004 review, wrote, "The saga of The Misunderstood is one of the most unbelievable, heartbreaking, and unlikely stories in the entire history of rock."